 With the name GGMasters Overlay Edition, GGPoker is pushing the added money hard, making sure players know there will be a lot of extra value in this game.

-Mark March 20, 2022 on your poker calendar — GGPoker wants to give away some free money.
+Mark March 20, 2022 on your poker calendar — GGPoker wants to give away some bonus money.
 In celebration of two years of running its flagship Sunday series, the operator is hosting a special anniversary edition of GGMasters with ten times the usual guarantee.

 For just $150, players will be competing for a $5 million guaranteed prize pool.
 Under normal circumstances, that might be a reachable target, but this special game has one added clause — it’s a pure freezeout game.